 J:dead is a UK based solo project from Jay Taylor, live drummer of EBM/Synthpop bands such as Tactical Sekt, Tyske Ludder and Harmjoy.
 For the last 16 years Jay has frequented many stages across the world performing in his own signature style of aggressive, hard hitting acoustic noise to the forefront of electronic acts.
 Now, with the creation of J:dead he is certainly a newcomer to watch out for!
-With elements of 80's and 90's electro mixed together with a metal edge when those angry vocals kick in, it's quite the tasty mix, a five star meal of sound that is served to the ears.
+With elements of 80's and 90's electro mixed together with a metal edge when those angry vocals kick in, it's quite a tasty mix, a five star meal of sound that is served to the ears.

-J:dead announced signing to Infacted recordings in November 2020 alongside the release of the single titled Feeding on me on December 19th.
-The single release will also include remixes from grendel and Tactical Sekt, two acts which are close to the heart of Jay, as they were the first acts he played in (Tactical Sekt) and alongside (Grendel) when he first started playing live shows.
+J:dead announced signing to Infacted recordings in November 2020 alongside the release of the single titled Feeding on Me on December 19th.
+The single release will also include remixes from Grendel and Tactical Sekt, two acts which are close to the heart of Jay, as they were the first acts he played in (Tactical Sekt) and alongside (Grendel) when he first started playing live shows.

 It was a pleasure to catch up with Jay and find out more about the J:dead project and the upcoming single...

 Q. Hi Jay and welcome to the unscene.

 Thank you for having me, it is a pleasure!

 Q. Your long awaited solo single Feeding on me is due for release this month (December 19th), can you give us some insight on it's development and how you would describe it?